Sunshine Dad

 Sunshine Dad is a 1916 American silent comedy film produced by Fine Arts Film Company and distributed by Triangle Film Corporation.
 It was directed by Edward Dillon, written by Tod Browning and 'Chet' Withey and starred stage comedian DeWolf Hopper.
-Hopper's year old son, William Hopper, appears in the film as a baby.
+Hopper's year old son, William, appears in the film as a baby.

 The film is also known as A Knight of the Garter.

 A print is preserved at the Library of Congress.